celery/celery/docs/userguide/application.rst

 The configuration object consists of multiple dictionaries that are consulted in order:

     #.
-Changes made at runtime.
+Changes made at run-time.
     #.
 The configuration module (if any)
     #.
 The default configuration (:mod:`celery.app.defaults`).